ARTbio/startbio/docs/AnalyseGenomes_2025/manage_VM.md

 ## Management of your Google Virtual Machine

-By now, you have likely launched your Galaxy Virtual Machine at least once.
+By now, you have likely launched and suspended (or stopped) your Galaxy Virtual Machine at least once.
-The next section will cover how to access the web interface of your Galaxy server.

-Before we continue, here are a few important guidelines to follow for the rest of the training:
+Here are a few guidelines to follow for the rest of the training:

-- [x] ==**Do not** stop your VM, instead **suspend** it==
+- [x] ==**Stopping** your VM versus ==**Suspending**== it.

   Stopping your VM is like stopping your PC or you laptop.

   You will stop everything and will have to literally reboot everything, including the Galaxy server.
-It is not that difficult actually, but it takes a bit more time.
+It is not that difficult actually, but it takes more time.

   Instead, **Suspending** your VM is like putting your PC in sleeping mode, or closing the lid of your laptop.

+  In both Suspend and Stop cases, you stop paying for Google computing resources (this payment is occuring through your 50$ coupon)

+  In contrast, you will continue to pay for the storage resources as long as you do not *destroy* your VM. ==But, please, don't do that before the end of the course !==

   Thus, remember, at the end of the day or whenever you are not going to use your VM for a long time, use:

   ![suspend](images/suspend.png)

 - [x] **==Protect your instance from unwanted destruction==**

-    Accidents happen quickly...
+    :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: Accidents happen quickly...

     - Go to the Compute Engine management web page.
     - Click on the **name** of your VM.